dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-syslog/README.md

         --msg-id <id>                         Specify MSGID in emitted Syslog messages.
 'DICOM+RFC3881' by
                                               default.
+        --no-bom                              do not prefix message content by BOM.
         --proxy <[user:password@]host:port>   specify host and port of the HTTP Proxy to tunnel the TCP
                                               connection.
+        --retry <s>                           specify retry interval in s to sent messages to a temporary
+                                              unreachable syslog receiver; no
+                                              retry by default.
         --sorcv-buffer <length>               set SO_RCVBUF socket option to specified value
         --sosnd-buffer <length>               set SO_SNDBUF socket option to specified value
+        --spool-dir <dir>                     directory to spool messages if the syslog receiver is not
+                                              reachable and a a retry inteval
+                                              was specified by --retry.
+Use
+                                              system temporary directory by
+                                              default.
         --ssl2Hello                           send/accept SSLv3/TLS
                                               ClientHellos encapsulated in a
                                               SSLv2 ClientHello packet;